 Anna Taravella is currently enrolled in the Honors College at Oakland University earning a B.F.A. in Dance.
 Before college, Anna trained under Liz Schmidt in the Pre Professional Training Program at Spotlight Dance Works.
 While in this program, Anna was named President of SDW’s Chapter of the National Honor Society of Dance Arts as well as Senior Company Team Captain.
 As a performer, Anna has had the opportunity to study with nationally recognized choreographers such as Sonya Tayeh, Lauren Adams, Brooke Pierotti, Matt Luck, Danny Lawn, Jeremy Arnold, Adam McGaw, Liz Riga, Ali Woerner, Christina Tasco, and more.
 Additionally, she has trained at intensives such as Complexions Contemporary Ballet (Detroit, MI), Motor City Tap Fest (Detroit, MI), Contemporary Now (Frisco, TX), and The Summer Dance Sessions (Charlton, MA).
 Anna began teaching dance at age 16, and has since grown to love working with young dancers in all styles.
 Anna is an Acrobatic Arts Certified teacher, focusing on safety and proper technique in acro.
 Her goal as a teacher is to make sure her students enjoy their time in class and gain self-confidence while learning new things.
 She is so excited for many years to come teaching at SDW!

 Ashley Taravella is a recent graduate of Wayne State University, graduating with a BFA in Dance Honors in 2020.
 Before college, she trained at Spotlight Dance Works in Chesterfield, MI under the direction of Liz Schmidt.
 Ashley has trained at intensives such as Complexions Contemporary Ballet in Detroit, Axis Connect in New York City, BAIRA in Detroit, Molly Shanahan/MadShak in Chicago, Contemporary Now in Dallas, and more.
 During her time at Spotlight, Ashley had the honor of performing works by Sonya Tayeh, Lauren Adams, Travis Wall, Andrew Winghart, Adam McGaw, and more.
 At Wayne State, she was able to perform work by choreographers such as Twyla Tharp, Meg Paul, and Biba Bell.
 Her Senior Capstone piece was chosen to perform in WSU’s December Dance Concert at the Music Hall in Detroit, and she is a recipient of the Maggie Allesee Copperfoot Award for choreography.
 Professionally, Ashley has performed with Take Root Dance Company and at the Detroit Opera House for Liz Schmidt.
 She has been an assistant to choreographers including Liz Schmidt, Adam McGaw, and Lauren Adams.
 Ashley is certified as a teacher in Progressing Ballet Technique and Acrobatic Arts.
 Ashley also loves training in Pilates to supplement her dancing.
-She is currently a recreational and company instructor at Spotlight Dance Works and an apprentice with Take Root Dance Company.
+She is currently a recreational and company instructor at Spotlight Dance Works.
 As a dance instructor, Ashley emphasizes both technique and artistry, and teaches her students the importance of both hard work and fun.
 As a choreographer, her competitive dances have won several first overall awards and choreography awards at competitions.
 Ashley’s main goal when teaching is for her students to learn something new, feel proud of their hard work, and be inspired.

-Kaitlin Arena began her dance training at Spotlight Dance Works in Chesterfield, MI under the direction of Liz Schmidt at age seven.
+Kaitlin Arena began her dance training at Spotlight Dance Works in Chesterfield, MI under the direction of Liz Schmidt at age 7.
 In May of 2021, Kaitlin graduated from Oakland University, where she received a Bachelor of Fine Arts in Dance.
-She has trained at intensives such as LA Contemporary Dance, Gibney Company, and studied dance abroad in Berlin, Germany at the Tanzfabrik and the Freie Universität in May and April of 2018.
+She has trained at intensives such as LA Contemporary Dance, Gibney Company, and studied dance abroad in Berlin, Germany at the Tanzfabrik and the Freie Universität in April and May of 2018.
 During her time at Spotlight, Kaitlin had the honor of performing works and training under Sonya Tayeh, Lauren Adams, Adam McGaw, Meg Paul, and more.
 At the university, she trained under Thayer Jonutz, Ali Woerner, Gregory Patterson, Stephanie Pizzo, Liz Riga, Christina Tasco, and Jennifer Harge.
 Kaitlin also had the opportunity to work with guest choreographers Millicent Hodson and Kenneth Archer, DIAVOLO, Dusan Tynék, Zvi Gotheiner, and more through being in the Repertory Company at OU.
 Kaitlin received the Maggie Allesse Choreography Award through Oakland University in 2021 for her self-produced show, The Things We Feel and has recently set a work on Eisenhower Dance Detroit Youth Ensemble, Brenau University, and OU’s dance program.
 She is currently a full company member with Take Root, under artistic direction of Ali Woerner and an instructor at Spotlight Dance Works.
 To add on to her movement studies, Kaitlin is a pilates instructor at Reforming Foundations Pilates and Wellness in Rochester and Berkley, MI.

 Liz Schmidt has served as the Artistic Director of Spotlight Dance Works in Chesterfield, Michigan since 2001 years.
 During her tenure, her pre-professional training program has grown to the honorable status of “Top 20 Studios” in North America as named by Dance Spirit Magazine in 2011.
 One year later this achievement was followed by Liz ‘s selection as Dance Teacher Magazine’s, 2012 Dance Teacher of the Year Award.
 Liz was also a 2012 and 2013 finalist in the Capezio ACE Awards for choreographic excellence and was recently named by Wayne State University as the 2012-2013 recipient of the Arts Achievement Award in dance.
 Since receiving her Bachelor of Science in dance from Wayne State University in 2004, Liz has served on faculty at Wayne State University and University of Michigan, teaching advanced jazz technique.
 She has also enjoyed guest teaching positions at Oakland University, Western Michigan University, Michigan State University, and ACDFA as well as serving on faculty for The Dance Sessions.
 Liz has performed with Detroit Dance Collective, Gravity Dance Company and is a proud original member of Shifting Sol and Take Root.